PiggyAwesome/useless/README.md

-Yo mamma so fat she died
+Yo mamma is so fat when she tried to go to McDonalds she tripped over Wendys and landed on Burger King